Guest Post by CoachBase

 Know your responsibilities before you set out

 Everyone in your team, from your players to your assistants should know exactly what’s expected of them from game day.
 Sometimes, its a good idea to give your players set chores to do, such as sorting equipment and drinks carrying.
 This can infuse a sense of responsibility and take their mind off worrying about the game.
 Be consistent where you put all the important stuff like ID’s and jerseys so you’re not panicking last minute before the game.

 Kids are generally naturally excited for a big game so trying to give them a passionate talk to make them “fired up” can sometimes make them more nervous.
 Instead, try to stay calm, focusing on encouraging the players to give their maximum effort.
 Know that praising a child for their effort is way more beneficial for them than commenting on the outcome of the play.
 Make concise, clear points about what they have to do during the game.
 As a coach, your job right now is about controlling their emotions so they can be in the best frame of mind to play.

 Encourage team visualization

-Visualization is a technique used by most professional athletes to help reduce nerves and focus a player's mind.
-As it's a complicated technique and if you want to know more, go to blog.coachbase.com for my other blog post, but for now know this: setting aside a quiet moment in your locker room before the game so that players can close their eyes and reflect is often highly beneficial amongst the frenetic atmosphere before a game.
+Visualization is a technique used by most professional athletes to help reduce nerves and focus a player’s mind.
+Setting aside a quiet moment in your locker room before the game so that players can close their eyes and reflect is often highly beneficial amongst the frenetic atmosphere before a game.